marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/likert.png

-This graphs allows to show data from Likert scales if the input was provided with a `Radioline`_ or `Slider`_ ´.
+This graphs allows to show data from Likert scales if the input was provided with a `Radioline`_ or `Slider`_.
 It shows the distribution and provides the mean.
 The graph allows for zooming.
 The graph allows for showing multiple variables in one graph.

 .. image:: _static/elements/likertsetting.png
 	:width: 70%

 first variable / last variable
 	Here you can select the variable(s) to be displayed.
 If you select e.g. variable #1 to #3 from a stage, the graph shows all three variables #1, #2, #3.
 If you want to show only one variable, just select the same variable for first and last variable.

+count
+	Participants are counted all together (or per treatment / role / group).